Contact Lens Care

 Children's Eye Health

 Prescriptions & Eye Tests

-It mostly occurs when a person’s eyeball is too short or the cornea is too flat.
-Because of this, the eye fails to focus light on the retina properly.
+Hyperopia is a common vision problem.
+It mostly occurs when a person’s eyeball is too short, or the cornea is too flat.
+Because of this, the eye fails to focus light correctly on the retina.

 What causes hyperopia?

 A refractive error causes hyperopia.
 A refractive error happens when your cornea isn't smoothly curved.
 As a result, light rays stop refracting properly, causing a vision problem.